PolusAI/jupyterlab-extensions/jupyterlab_polus_render/render-server-ext/README.md

 # Requirements
 - Jupyter Server 2.7.0

+# Adding a static build of Polus Render
+- Remove all existing files in `~/render-server-ext/static/render-ui/`.
+- Run `npx nx build render-ui` in the root of your Polus Render folder
+- Transfer generated files from `~/Polus Render/dist/apps/render-ui/` into `~/render-server-ext/static/render-ui/`.

 # API Endpoints
-- `/render/`: Help on usage of extension
+- `/render/default/(.*)`: Help on usage of extension
 - `/static/render/render-ui/index.html`: Serves static build of Polus Render.
 - `/render/file/(.+)`: Serves files at a specfied path.
 Does not serve directories.